markjamesm/markjamesm.github.io/_posts/2020-05-22-making-a-roguelike-in-c#-with-gorogue-sadconsole-part-two.md

 ## Add Scrolling to the Message Logger

-Since a lot of action will be happening in our game, we need a way to handle streams of text by adding a Scrollbar to our MessageLogWindow.
+Since a lot of action will be happening in our game, we need a way to handle streams of event text, and the best way to do so is to add a Scrollbar to our MessageLogWindow.
 In order to do so, take a look at [Part 9](https://ansiware.com/tutorial-part-9-message-log-v8/) of Ansiware's tutorial, and integrate the code he provides into your MessageLog.cs.
 His explanation of the MessagerLogger is terrific, and there's no point in reinventing the wheel!
-Should you get stuck, you can take a look at my [commit here](https://github.com/markjamesm/runic-quest/commit/5583c895b7c8d8e822b88cfcfcf607b6e5c4ce08).
+This is also a great little challenge to help you stray from the tutorial a bit (and avoid [tutorial purgatory](https://medium.com/terraformmedia/stuck-in-tutorial-purgatory-how-i-finally-got-out-of-it-and-how-you-can-too-c387fae8b6d9)!
+Should you get stuck, you can take a look at my [commit here](https://github.com/markjamesm/runic-quest/commit/5583c895b7c8d8e822b88cfcfcf607b6e5c4ce08) which was when I merged my feat/messager-logger branch into the master.
 Building the code at this stage looks like this:

 ![Runic Quest scrollbar](https://markjames.dev/img/posts/runic-quest/runic-quest-scrollbar.jpg "Runic Quest with Sadconsole scrollbar implemented")